shinyo627/DevConnector/README.md

-# DevConnector
+#===== DevConnector =====
-A network where developers can share their profiles and discuss Created with MERN stack and Redux for state management.
+A network where developers can share their profiles and discuss about ideas, problems, and new technology.
-Real time chat feature is likely to be added very soon.
+Opened to public for viewing profiles of registered users including their social media details.

+Live-chat funcionality implementation per groups/projects will come in soon for authorized users.

+Technologies:

+1) JWT, and bcryptjs for security.
+2) React/Node/Express/MongoDB.
+3) Redux/thunk for manging global states and data resources.
+4) Font awesome, gravatar, normalize-url, and moment as additional technology for styling, authomatically fetching avatar image for profile image, stable url format, and formatting Date datas on UI.

 Link ---> https://enigmatic-gorge-55171.herokuapp.com/